An American Perspective about Expat Life in Singapore

-The amount of times our packages were stolen from our front door, is definitely a skid mark.
+The amount of times our packages were stolen from our front door, was definitely a skid mark.

-Years ago, a driver pulled a gun on me on a freeway.
+Years ago, a driver pulled a gun on me on a freeway, while I was driving.
 Super no bueno and thankfully myself and my friends in the car all drove away with our lives (yet we were all terrified).